How to Stop Loose Motions?

 It might be easier to overcome and cut down on bathroom trips if you drink water blended with ORS, juices, coconut water, or simply plain water.

-It is advised to stay away from hot, oily, and fatty meals as well as high-fibre foods like whole grains, fruits, and vegetables while experiencing loose motions.
+When experiencing loose motions, it is best to avoid spicy, greasy, and fatty foods, along with high-fiber options such as whole grains, fruits, and vegetables.
 These could aggravate symptoms and cause gastrointestinal distress, along with increasing the illness’s duration.